Top 5 Duties of a Police Officer!October 7th, 2022

-Here, we discuss the top duties of a police officer – what law enforcement officers do on a day-to-day basis, as well as what personal challenges you are expected to handle.
-It’s not an easy job, and you must be prepared for every eventuality.
+Today, we discuss the top duties of a police officer – what law enforcement officers handle on a day-to-day basis, as well as what personal challenges you will no doubt face.
+Working in law enforcement is not easy; it’s not for the faint hearted – and you must be prepared for every eventuality.

-Of course, many people have a somewhat simplistic attitude toward police officers.
-Yes, officers deal with burglaries, drug dealers, and arresting suspects – but the job is far more complicated than that.
-In fact, the sheer scale of the dangers that officers face often goes overlooked.
+Of course, many people have a somewhat naïve attitude about police officer duties.
+Yes, officers deal with burglaries, drug dealers, and arresting suspects – and everything else we typically associate with law enforcement.

 If anything, one of the core duties of a police officer is to at least know what’s expected of you.
 There are high standards to adhere to, and there are significant challenges to overcome.

 One of the most overlooked is conflict of interest.
 Most law enforcement officers work within the neighborhood in which they were brought up.
-Inevitably, this means encountering family, friends, and acquaintances along the way.
+Not always, but often.
+Inevitably, this means you will encounter family, friends, and acquaintances along the way.
 It can even involve dealing with officers and staff within your own police department.

 #2 Protection of People and Property